purescript/documentation/ecosystem/Editor-and-tool-support.md

 These tools were previously mentioned in this documentation, but are no longer maintained or recommended:

 - [purty](https://gitlab.com/joneshf/purty) was a PureScript code formatter and pretty-printer.
-- [spago-legacy](https://github.com/purescript/spago-legacy) is the deprecated version of Spago, with Dhall-powered configuration.
 - [gulp-purescript](https://github.com/purescript-deprecated/gulp-purescript) was a Gulp task for Purescript.
 - [psvm-js](https://github.com/ThomasCrvsr/psvm-js) was a version manager (like `nvm` for Node) for PureScript compiler versions.
 - [psc-pane](https://github.com/anttih/psc-pane) provided auto-reloading builds which formatted a single error to fit the window.